livingdocsIO/documentation/reference-docs/server-configuration/hooks.md

     removed `documentId`s.
 A use case would be to e.g. have Elasticsearch reflect changes that got detected here.

-* `getExternalList`:
-    * `({listId}, callback)`

-    This one is different from other hooks.
-This is a method to get the current `documentId`s from an external storage.
-A use case might be to have a `repairList` task to check if there are inconsistencies between e.g. a list exported to Elasticsearch by the `listUpdateHook` and the list that lives in Postgres.

 Here is a full example including server initialization: